Which of the following is the correct Lewis dot structure for the... | Channels for Pearson+

 1

-Understand that the azide ion (N₃⁻) consists of three nitrogen atoms and carries a negative charge.
-The goal is to distribute electrons to satisfy the octet rule for each nitrogen atom while accounting for the overall charge.

-Calculate the total number of valence electrons available.
-Each nitrogen atom has 5 valence electrons, and the ion has an additional electron due to the negative charge, giving a total of 16 valence electrons.
+Identify the total number of valence electrons available for the phosphate ion (PO₄³⁻).
+Phosphorus (P) has 5 valence electrons, each oxygen (O) has 6 valence electrons, and the ion has an additional 3 electrons due to the -3 charge.

-Arrange the nitrogen atoms linearly and begin by placing a single bond between each pair of nitrogen atoms.
-This initial setup uses 4 electrons, leaving 12 electrons to distribute.
+Calculate the total number of valence electrons: 5 (from P) + 4 * 6 (from O) + 3 (extra electrons) = 32 valence electrons.

-Distribute the remaining electrons to satisfy the octet rule for each nitrogen atom.
-Consider placing triple bonds and lone pairs where necessary.
-The structure N≡N⁺-N⁻ with a lone pair on the terminal nitrogen satisfies the octet rule and accounts for the charge distribution.
+Draw the skeletal structure with phosphorus (P) as the central atom and single bonds to each of the four oxygen atoms.
+Distribute the remaining electrons to satisfy the octet rule for each oxygen atom.

 Watch next